2nd Trimester

 Vivid Dreams

-Hormones and anxiety can cause intense, memorable dreams
+Hormones and natural anxiety can cause intense, memorable dreams

-This detailed ultrasound at 18-21 weeks checks your baby's anatomy from head to toe.
+This detailed ultrasound at 18–21 weeks checks your baby's anatomy from head to toe.
 The sonographer examines the brain, heart, spine, kidneys, limbs, and more.
 You will likely find out your baby's sex if you wish.
-Bring along your partner, if possible - it is an incredible bonding experience that you will treasure forever!
+Bring your partner if possible, as it is an incredible bonding experience you will treasure forever.

 Once you feel regular movements, get familiar with your baby's pattern.
-Every baby is different - some are active in the morning, others at night.
+Every baby is different; some are active in the morning, others at night.
 By week 24, you should feel movements daily.
-Trust your instincts and contact your midwife, GP or Obstetrician if movements reduce or stop.
+Trust your instincts and contact your midwife if movements reduce or stop.

-Start sleeping on your side, preferably the left (but you can also alternate with the right) side, to improve blood flow to your baby.
+Start sleeping on your side, preferably the left but you can alternate with the right, to improve blood flow to your baby.
 Use pillows between your knees and under your bump for support.
 A pregnancy pillow can be a worthwhile investment for the months ahead.

 Now is the perfect time to book antenatal classes.
 These typically start around week 30–32, but popular classes fill up quickly.
 Look for classes that cover labour, birth, breastfeeding, and early parenting.
 It is also a great way to meet other expectant parents in your area.

-• No fetal movements by the end of week 20 (if this is your first pregnancy)
+• No fetal movements felt by the end of week 22 (if this is your first pregnancy)

 • Significant reduction in baby's movements once established